Mergers Fall Short: Non-merger Channels Required for Galactic Heavy Element Production: Introduction

-One of the observational probes of $r$-process enrichment in the Milky Way is the relationship between $[\mathrm{Eu}/\mathrm{Fe}]$ and $[\mathrm{Fe}/\mathrm{H}]$ (where $[\mathrm{A}/\mathrm{B}]\equiv \log_{10}(N_{\mathrm A}/N_{\mathrm B})-\log_{10}(N_{\mathrm A}/N_{\mathrm B})_{\odot}$; $N$ denotes number abundances and $\odot$ denotes solar), which traces the evolution of europium (Eu, a representative $r$-process element) relative to iron (Fe) as the Galaxy chemically evolves.
+A key observational probe of $r$-process enrichment in the Milky Way is the relationship between $[\mathrm{Eu}/\mathrm{Fe}]$ and $[\mathrm{Fe}/\mathrm{H}]$ (where $[\mathrm{A}/\mathrm{B}]\equiv \log_{10}(N_{\mathrm A}/N_{\mathrm B})-\log_{10}(N_{\mathrm A}/N_{\mathrm B})_{\odot}$; $N$ denotes number abundances and $\odot$ denotes solar), which traces the evolution of europium (Eu, a representative $r$-process element) relative to iron (Fe) as the Galaxy chemically evolves.
 Observations of metal-poor stars, particularly in the Galactic halo and thick disk, reveal a significant presence of Eu even at low $[\mathrm{Fe}/\mathrm{H}]$ \cite{Sneden2008, Frebel2010}, indicating that $r$-process production was already occurring in the early history of the Galaxy.
 In order to match the early enrichment, at least some events must occur promptly after star formation---an argument supported by stars like J1521$-$3538, an extremely $r$-process-enhanced star with $[\mathrm{Eu}/\mathrm{Fe}] = +2.2$ and $[\mathrm{Fe}/\mathrm{H}] \sim -3$ \cite{Cain:2020}.
 The relative abundance of Eu decreases at higher metallicities, implying an increase in late-time Fe production and/or decrease in Eu enrichment.
-These trends—particularly the negative slope in the [Eu/Fe] versus [Fe/H] relation observed in Milky Way disk stars—place stringent constraints on the rates and yields (mass of $r$-process elements produced per event) of $r$-process sources throughout cosmic history.
+These trends—particularly the negative slope in the [Eu/Fe] versus [Fe/H] relation observed in Milky Way disk stars—place stringent constraints on the rates and yields of $r$-process sources throughout cosmic history.
+Here, by ``yield'' we mean the per-event $r$-process yield, i.e.\ the total mass of $r$-process material that a single event ejects into the Galactic interstellar medium (often referred to as the nucleosynthesis or chemical yield).
 Using $[\mathrm{Eu}/\mathrm{Fe}]$–$[\mathrm{Fe}/\mathrm{H}]$ evolution as a reference, one can test whether the proposed astrophysical sites can reproduce the chemical evolution history of the Milky Way.